A class of $2$-local finite spectra which admit a $v_2^1$-self-map: -module structures on

+Because $|Q_2Sq^8Q_2|=22$ while the highest degree of $A(2)$ is $23$, degree reasons alone are insufficient to guarantee that \eqref{cond:A} is satisfied.

-with the desired property. \end{proof} \begin{rem} (Number of $A$-module structures on $B_2$) Since any $A$-module structure on $B(2)$ can be produced as a quotient of an $A$-module structure of $A(2)$ which satisfies Condition~\ref{cond:A}, one can in principle count the number of $A$-module structures on $B(2)$ using the results of Roth \cite{Roth}.
+\begin{rem} (Number of $A$-module structures on $B_2$) Since any $A$-module structure on $B(2)$ can be produced as a quotient of an $A$-module structure of $A(2)$ which satisfies \eqref{cond:A}, one can in principle count the number of $A$-module structures on $B(2)$ using the results of \cite{Roth}.
 This method of counting is extremely tedious as there are $1600$ different $A$-module structures on $A(2)$.
 Moreover, the number of $A$-module structures does not reflect deeper concepts, nor is it directly related to the purpose of this paper.
-Nonetheless, in the appendix we discuss in detail how to use Roth's work \cite{Roth} to produce $A$-module structures on $B(2)$ and demonstrate it via an example.
+Nonetheless, in the appendix we discuss in detail how to use \cite{Roth} to produce $A$-module structures on $B(2)$ and demonstrate it via an example.
 The authors would be curious to know if there is a more elegant method of counting $A$-module structures on $B(2)$. \end{rem}